-In case of direct acquisition of real estate the acquirer shall pay stamp duty land tax, amounting to up to 3,5 % (determined by each municipality) from the value of the transaction or the tax assessment of the property – whichever value is higher.
-The parties usually agree to share the costs for notary official’s fee (determined in accordance with the state tariff) and fees for entry of the notary deed into the Land register (amounting to 0.1 % of the transaction value).
+In case of direct acquisition of real estate, the acquirer shall pay stamp duty land tax, amounting to up to 3.5 % (determined by each municipality) from the value of the transaction or the tax assessment of the property – whichever value is higher.
+The parties should also pay a notary fee determined in accordance with the state tariff as well as a fee for entry into the Property register (0.1 % of the transaction value).

 What are common terms of commercial leases and are there regulatory controls on the terms of leases?

-Parties are free to negotiate the rental price for the property, and no restrictions apply.
+The parties are free to negotiate the rental price for the property, and no restrictions apply.
 Rent for office space is usually determined as a fixed amount.
 The rent for commercial space is usually a combination of a fixed amount and turnover rent.
-Sometimes the rental price may be subjected to annual adjustment on the basis of commonly used price indexes (like LIBOR and others).
+Sometimes the rental price may be subjected to annual adjustment based on commonly used price indexes (like LIBOR and others).

 Commercial leases are executed either for a fixed term or with a clause, stipulating repetitive renewal unless one of the parties sends a termination notice within the specified time limits.
-Agents of the lessor who are authorized only for managing the property, can represent the lessor and sign a lease contract for a period no longer than 3 years.
-For longer lease contracts these representatives will need additional authorization.
+Representative of the lessor who have only managing functions, can represent the lessor and sign a lease contract for a period no longer than 3 years.
+For longer lease contracts these representatives need an additional authorization.

 How are use, planning and zoning restrictions on real estate regulated?

-- General regulation plans (GRP, in Bulgarian „Общ устройствен план“), which set out the general guidelines of use and regulation and main construction parameters for the territory.
+- General regulation plans ("GRP") defining the general guidelines of use, regulation and main construction parameters;

-- Detailed regulation plans (DRP, in Bulgarian “Подробен устройствен план”), which determine in greater details the status and designation of city areas and lands, their borders and way of usage, location of infrastructure elements, and prescribe the permissible construction parameters (such as building height, lines, distance, location, green space zones and others).
-The prescriptions of the DRP are always within the regulation parameters, provided for in the GRP.
+- Detailed regulation plans ("DRP") determine in further details the designation of the land, boundaries, location of infrastructure elements, the permissible construction parameters (i.e. building height, lines, distance, location, green space zones and others)

 The GRP and DRP are adopted by municipal administrative bodies.
-Before entering in force, GRP are subject to mandatory consultations with the public, whereas DRP are subject to announcement and publication and only interested parties (for example affected private land owners and investors) may submit objections against the proposed DRP.
-Both types of regulation plans may be subsequently amended, by way of exception, in specific cases numbered in law.
+Before entering in force, GRP are subject to mandatory public consultations, whereas DRP are subject to announcement and publication and only interested parties (for example affected private land owners and investors) may submit objections against the proposed DRP.
+Both types of regulation plans may be subsequently amended, by way of exception, in limited by law cases.

 Who can be liable for environmental contamination on real estate?

-The polluter-pays principle is a guiding principle at European and national levels.
-Bulgarian law provides for an obligation for all owners, lessees or other users to keep the property clean and in good condition.
-Responsible for any pollution of real estate will be the person, who has caused or contributed to it.
-However, under the general tort law the owner of an object is always liable for any damages to third parties or their property caused by the object, thus the owner may be jointly liable with the polluter to third parties, whose rights have been infringed.
+The polluter-pays principle is the guiding principle.
+All owners, lessees or other users are obliged to keep the property clean and in good condition.
+Responsible for any pollution of real estate will be the person, who has caused/ contributed to it.
+Under the general tort law, the owner of an object is always liable for any damages to third parties/ their property caused by the object, thus the owner may be jointly liable with the polluter to third parties, whose rights have been infringed.

 Is expropriation of real estate possible?

-In general, real estate may only be expropriated by the state or municipality if a significant public interest exists (e.g. construction of infrastructure, creation of green space, public parks, etc.), this interest cannot be satisfied with other means and only after a preliminary payment of a just compensation.
+Real estate may only be expropriated by the state/ municipality if a significant public interest exists (e.g. construction of infrastructure, creation of green space, etc.), cannot be satisfied otherwise and only after payment of a fair compensation.
 A specific case of expropriation is envisaged for the purposes of regulation of lands with unapplied initial land regulation or out of regulation.
-The municipality is allowed to dedicate up to 25 % of the property owned by citizens for social or technical infrastructure by adopting a new Detailed regulatory plan.
-In this case the municipality is obliged to compensate the former owners with lands with similar characteristics (location, construction parameters, etc.).

 Is it possible to create mortgages over real estate and how are these protected and enforced?

-The first-rank mortgage creditor is entitled to collect its debt from the price received by a public sale of the property, conducted by a private or state bailiff.
-The mortgage creditor must have a lawful ground for receiving the price (such as a judicial decision in his/her favor) and may receive no more than the sum, written down in the notary deed for the creation of the mortgage.
-If there are other creditors with higher ranks (i.e. older mortgages), the creditor is entitled to receive what is left after the claims of the other privileged creditors are satisfied.
+The first-rank mortgage creditor is entitled to collect its debt from the price received by a public sale of the property, conducted by a bailiff.
+The mortgage creditor should have a lawful ground for receiving the price and may receive no more than the sum determined in the notary deed/ application for the creation of the mortgage.
+If there are other creditors with higher ranks (i.e. older mortgages), the creditor is entitled to receive what is left after the claims of the privileged creditors are satisfied.

 Are there material costs associated with the creation of mortgages over real estate?

-- administrative fees for assembling the full set of documents needed for creating the mortgage (notarized copies of notary deeds, excerpts from cadastral maps and sketches of the property, different certificates issued by the Register agency or other regulatory bodies) – depending on the specific case these costs can amount to up to 100 BGN.
+- administrative fees for assembling the full set of documents needed for creating the mortgage (e.g. cadastral maps/ sketches of the property, different certificates issued by the Entry agency/ other regulatory bodies) – depend on the specific case but usually are not substantial;

-- Fees of the notary official for executing the notary deed – determined in the Ordinance for the notary fees, dependent on the type of the real estate and the debt value, secured with the mortgage.
-In case of a debt of 100 000 BGN – ca. 6000 BGN notary fee.
+- notary fees for execution of the notary deed – determined in the Ordinance for the notary fees, dependent on the type of the real estate and the debt value, secured with the mortgage but up to BGN 6000;

-- Fee for entry into the Land register, payable to the Register agency – 0,1 % of the debt value, for which the mortgage is created, but not less than 5 BGN.
+- fee for entry into the Property register with the Entry agency – 0,1 % of the debt value but not less than BGN 5

-Upon renewal of the mortgage (after the expiration of each 10-year period) the notary official’s fee are half of those collected for the establishment of the mortgage, whereas the Land register fees remain the same.
+Upon renewal of the mortgage (after the expiration of each 10-year period) the notary's fee is half of this collected for the establishment of the mortgage, whereas the Property register's fee remains the same.